-Building a Safer Upper Hutt-Together
+Building a Safer Upper Hutt -Together

-Community Patrols are volunteer groups across New Zealand who support the Police and other agencies by patrolling local areas, reporting suspicious activity, and helping to reduce crime.
-There are over 160 patrols nationwide, with more than 6,000 volunteers making a real difference in their communities.
+Community Patrols are volunteer groups found across the length of New Zealand, with each Patrol being separately run to meet local needs, but operating under a national organisation, known as Community Patrols of New Zealand (CPNZ).
+Patrols support Police and other agencies by patrolling local areas, reporting suspicious activity, and helping to reduce crime.

 Are you interested in making Upper Hutt a safer place?